 5. The kuih kapit folder must quickly fold the kuih kapit from round shape into 1/4 circle shape.
 If you don’t act quickly the biscuit will be hardened.

 6. We usually throw away the first kuih kapit.
 The first one is something like cleaning the mold.
 Remember the heavy plate?
-Put it on top of the folded kuih kapit.
+Place it on top of the folded kuih kapit to weight down the cookie.
 Leave it for awhile.
+You can also use two knives to weight it down.

 8. In the later stage, remember to check the batter.
 After sometime it can become thick.
-So remember to stir them from time to time and if it’s too hard, add coconut milk.
+So remember to stir them from time to time and if it has thickens, add coconut milk.
+Also have a lid to cover the batter.

 So there… it’s finished!